cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     R2(x) := R("R2" || x)

 In this example, "R1" and "R2" are called domain separation tags.
-Because of these domain separation tags, R1 and R2 cannot query R on overlapping values.
+Because of these domain separation tags, queries to R1 and R2 cannot yield identical queries to R. overlapping values.
 Thus, it is safe to treat them as independent oracles.